Categories

 DKIM

-DKIM is a bit more complex, in that it involves not only publishing a record in DNS (the DKIM public key) but also configuring the mail server to sign each message.
-Valimail can only help with the publishing of the public key, but it’s a vital step to getting DKIM pass verdicts, because DKIM signatures can’t validate if the public key doesn’t exist in DNS.
+DKIM is a bit more complex in that it involves publishing a record in DNS (the DKIM public key) and configuring the mail server to sign each message.
+Valimail can only help publish the public key, but it’s vital to getting DKIM pass verdicts because DKIM signatures can’t validate if the public key doesn’t exist in DNS.

 How Valimail helps here is similar to how we help with SPF configuration.
 We identify DKIM public keys that may not exist for a sending domain and present the user with recommendations to publish those keys.
-If the domain’s DNS for DKIM is hosted by Valimail, we’ll even present the user with a form to fill out with the necessary information and then publish the key(s) on our DNS servers.
+If Valimail hosts the domain’s DNS for DKIM, we’ll even present the user with a form to fill out with the necessary information and then publish the key(s) on our DNS servers.

-With DMARC, domain owners have an important tool to protect the integrity of their domains and brands.
-Microsoft 365 users can take advantage of the Microsoft and Valimail partnership to deploy DMARC easily, simplifying the complex setup and ensuring accurate and effective configuration.
+With DMARC, domain owners have an essential tool to protect the integrity of their domains and brands.
+Microsoft 365 users can use the Microsoft and Valimail partnership to deploy DMARC easily, simplifying the complex setup and ensuring accurate and practical configuration.